Teens can text 741741 from anywhere to talk with a crisis counselor.

 In September 2015, an image began circulating via social media, stating that teens could text 741741 in order to speak with a crisis counselor:

-Nonetheless, 741741 is indeed the number for the Crisis Text Hotline — though the hotline is only available in the United States, not anywhere in the world.
-Although the image specified “teens,” the number is available to anyone in crisis:
+Nonetheless, 741741 is indeed the number for the Crisis Text Hotline in the United States and Ontario’s Online and Text Crisis and Distress Service in Canada.
+Although the image specifies “teens,” the number is available to anyone in crisis:

 Q: HOW DOES CRISIS TEXT LINE WORK?

 You text 741741 when in crisis.
 Anywhere, anytime.
 A live, trained crisis counselor receives the text and responds quickly.
 The crisis counselor helps you move from a hot moment to a cool calm to stay safe and healthy using effective active listening and suggested referrals – all through text message using CTL’s secure platform.

 Q: WHO SHOULD TEXT IN?
 A: We exist to help anyone in crisis any time.

 The Crisis Text Hotline also notes in their FAQ that all text messages are anonymous and free, although charges may apply with carriers other than AT&T, T-Mobile, Sprint, or Verizon.

 In a June 2015 article published by the Chicago Tribune, Nancy Lublin, the CEO of DoSomething.org, explained why she founded the Crisis Text Line:

 The text message to a DoSomething.org staffer read: “He won’t stop raping me.
 He told me not to tell anyone.”

 Those words quickly made their way to Nancy Lublin, the CEO of the New York City-based youth empowerment group, which runs do-good campaigns by text, like initiatives for gender-neutral bathrooms and sharing tips to prevent texting while driving.